LCSLITX/LCSLITX/README.md

 </div>

 I'm a Juris Doctor who decided to work with programming.
-Currently, I'm a Backend Developer and studying at FIAP.
+Currently, I'm a Backend Developer.

 <div>